egeorg/BobTheDiceMaster/school-bob-algorithm.md

 Profit(rerollResult, rerollsLeft) is called multiple times with the same arguments, let's store the results in a dictionary that basically maps game context (available combinations, roll and rerollsLeft) to an optimal decision.

-Now the algorithm becomes O(n\*k) on time and O(n\*k) on memory.
+Now the algorithm becomes O(n + ) on time and O(n\*k) on memory.

 How big the dictionary will be, it is fine for an in-browser application?

-There are only C(5 + 6 - 1, 5) = С(10, 5) = 252 available distincs combinations of 5 d6 dice.
+There are only C(6 + 5 - 1, 5) = С(10, 5) = 252 available distincs combinations of 5 d6 dice.
 There may be 1,2 or 3 rerolls.
 For a single decision calculation, it will be 252\*3\*(size of a decision) = 756\*(size of a decision) bytes for a single availableCombinations value, hence, for a single decision calculation.
 In other words, its size would be order of kilobytes, that's completely fine, given that an almost empty blazor webassembly projects takes megabytes.

 ### Optimization 3: precompute all the decisions.